 - 1/2 cup unpopped popcorn kernels (12 cups popped popcorn)

-- 1/4 cup vegetable oil (if popping on the stove or in a popcorn maker)
+- 1/4 cup vegetable oil (if popping on the stove or in a popcorn maker) (you could also use coconut oil)

 - 1 12-ounce package Wilton white chocolate melts, white